 The stretch of beach between Cape Jaffa and Wrights Bay offers plenty of challenges for adventurous four-wheel-drivers with more incredible fishing at the other end.
 The waters around here are literally teeming with fish that can easily be accessed by casting a line from the sand or launching a boat from the bay.
-As well as a prolific population of snapper, mullet and salmon, you can expect to catch expect some pretty hefty mulloway over the summer months.
+As well as a prolific population of snapper, mullet and salmon, you can expect to catch some pretty hefty mulloway over the summer months.
 This low-key gem is also home to some great little beaches and reefs that are safe for swimmers and snorkelers, big and small.

 Robe & Surrounds.

 You came for salt and sand, and there’s no doubt that Robe’s ridiculously good beaches are a go-to at any time of year.

 Put simply, there’s no better place to start a seaside odyssey than the very aptly named - and seriously iconic - Long Beach, sitting right on the edge of town.
 With 12-kilometres of glistening white sand, finding your own patch of paradise comes all too easily around here.
 While the southern-most pedestrian-only section (between first and second ramps) is generally safest for swimming, the area to the north is totally do-able by car - just be mindful of high tides and soft sand to save yourself some embarrassment!